 These objectives and results should be measurable after agreed frequency or intervals like quarterly or annually (etc.) Also, the following can opt as best practices for adequately defining OKRs.

-- Create a long-term goal/ objective and then divide it into smaller ones.
-This will not only help in defining long and short-term objectives but also will provide vision, clarify, and focus.
+- Create a long-term goal/ objective, and then divide it into smaller ones.
+This will not only help in defining long and short-term objectives but also will provide vision, clarity, and focus.

 - As a first step, the organization’s top-level objectives should be defined.
 This will help set up the top priorities, and everyone will be aligned to contribute to it accordingly.